Lastory/BrownDust-Calculator/README.md

 * This project is still in its early stage, which means it will be updated frequently and not very stable.
 You can check the updates at the [release page](https://github.com/Lastory/BrownDust-Calculator/releases).
 * Updates may make the old archive incompatible.
 * At this stage, the application may crash if the input format is incorrect.
 A better error-notification is in project.
-* At this stage, some of the special skills are NOT effective.
-Some of them are considered as a simple skill.
+* At this stage, some of the special skills are NOT effective while some of them are considered as a simple skill.
 Check [Skill exception](#skill-exception) for detail.
 * If there is a problem, you can create an issue [here](https://github.com/Lastory/BrownDust-Calculator/issues).
 * For bug report, it will be better if you can attach the "save.save" file for the configuration triggering the bug.